 The orchard project is mainly managed by Liz Wright and David Papadopoulos, with lots of input from a group of regular volunteers, plus Park Rangers, local beekeepers, educationalists (forest school, mainly), permaculturists, bodgers, neighbours and passers-by.

 We run the orchard partly as a volunteer project, and partly as a service activity for a variety of specific groups, including woodland play activities for chidren, Forest School for All Ages with adults, particularly those with mental health, wellbeing, or recovery interests.
 Some of those activities provide bits of income.
 Sessions are either by arrangement or open to all.
 There are set work sessions open to all on the first and third Sunday of each month, and a combination of drop-in and bespoke woodland play sessions most Wednesdays.

-Thinking of coming out to one of our sessions?
+Thinking of coming to one of our sessions?

-Open Orchard meets each month on 1st and 3rd Sundays, and Stick Around meets on alternate Thursdays.
-Please see our facebook and website postings for dates.
-Both activities meet up at the Orchard.
+Open Orchard meets each month on 1st and 3rd Sundays, and Stick Around meets every Thursdays.
+These groups meet at the Orchard (see below for directions).

-For general or specific queries, you can contact us on firstname.lastname@example.org / 0121 628 2680.
+For general or specific queries, you can contact us on email@example.com / 0121 293 8973.
 Please ask to join our Orchard or Woodland Play mailing lists (or both!) for regular reminders and updates.
 You can also see our facebook postings for dates and details.

 If coming by bus, the 50 / 35 will drop you off at Valentines Road.
 Walk back a few yards and cross the busy junction into the High St entrance for the park.